lnemsick-simp/pupmod-simp-autofs/README.md

 #### Managing general configuration files

-The `autofs` module manages the following general configuraton files:
+The `autofs` module manages the following general configuration files:

 * `/etc/autofs.conf`
 * `/etc/autofs/sysconfig/autofs`
 * `/etc/auto.master`
 * `/etc/autofs_ldap_auth.conf`

 To configure the first three files, simply include `autofs` or one of this module's defines in a node's manifest and then set the appropriate configuration values from the `autofs` class via Hieradata.

-* NOTE:  The managed `/etc/auto.master` file only allows configuration of included directories with the `+dir` directive.
+* The managed `/etc/auto.master` file only allows configuration of included directories with one or more `+dir` directives.
 All other auto.master entries must reside in one or more `*.autofs` files in one of the included directories.

 To configure the third file: